OneYellowLemon/MyActivityPlanner/README.md

 ---

-### 3. The user of the application can only act as a valid user ID
+### 3. As a user of the application, I can only act as a valid user ID so that I do not lose my data

 **Given**: The application is open to the default page